Takeaways so far from House public impeachment hearings

-In several hours of testimony, punctuated by occasional bickering among lawmakers, some memorable moments have emerged.
+In several hours of testimony, punctuated by occasional bickering among lawmakers, some memorable moments emerged.

-Here are some key takeaways from Wednesday's hearing featuring the first public witnesses: George Kent and William Taylor.
+Some key takeaways from the first public witnesses, George Kent and William Taylor:

 TRUMP PUSHED FOR BIDEN INVESTIGATION

 Hearings like this one can be scripted affairs.
-But on Wednesday, there was one early surprise.
+But there was an early surprise.

-Taylor, the top diplomat in Ukraine, revealed for the first time that his staff members overheard the president speaking on the phone to another diplomat about investigations.
+Taylor, the top U.S. diplomat in Ukraine, revealed for the first time that his staff members overheard President Donald Trump speaking on the phone to another diplomat about investigations.

-Taylor said some of his staff members were at a restaurant with Gordon Sondland, Ambassador to the European Union, on the day after the July 25 call between President Donald Trump and Ukraine's newly elected president, Volodymyr Zelenskiy.
+Taylor said some of his staff members were at a restaurant with Gordon Sondland, the U.S. ambassador to the European Union, the day after the July 25 call between Trump and Ukraine's newly elected president, Volodymyr Zelenskiy.

-Sondland used his cellphone to call Trump from the restaurant and the staff members could hear Trump on the phone asking about "the investigations."
-Taylor took that to mean investigations into the Bidens and the Burisma Group, the Ukrainian firm that had hired Hunter Biden as a director in 2014, he told lawmakers.
+Sondland used his cellphone to call Trump from the restaurant, and the staff members could hear Trump on the phone asking about "the investigations."
+Taylor took that to mean investigations into former Vice President Joe Biden, his son Hunter and the Burisma Group, the Ukrainian firm that had hired Hunter Biden as a director in 2014, he told lawmakers.

-Sondland told the president that the Ukrainians were ready to move forward, and after the call, one of Taylor's staffers asked Sondland what Trump thought about Ukraine, he said.

-"Ambassador Sondland responded that President Trump cares more about the investigations of Biden, which Giuliani was pressing for," Taylor said in his opening statement.

 Taylor said he only learned about the call last Friday and didn't know about it when he appeared for a closed-door deposition with House investigators conducting the impeachment inquiry.

-IS IT BRIBERY, OR A QUID PRO QUO?
+IS IT BRIBERY OR A QUID PRO QUO?

 The impeachment inquiry in many respects is about controlling the narrative.
-On Wednesday, Democrats seemed to begin to pivot, framing the actions of Trump as possible "bribery" and "extortion" rather than emphasizing a "quid pro quo."
+On Wednesday, Democrats seemed to start to frame Trump's actions as possible "bribery" and "extortion" rather than emphasizing a "quid pro quo."

-House Intelligence Committee Chairman Adam Schiff introduced the notion of bribery into the debate when he criticized acting White House Chief of Staff Mick Mulvaney for saying that people concerned about Trump's requests that Ukraine do political investigations should "get over it," and that there is political influence in all foreign policy.
+House Intelligence Committee Chairman Adam Schiff, D-Calif., introduced the notion of bribery when he criticized the acting White House chief of staff, Mick Mulvaney, for saying that people concerned about Trump's requests that Ukraine do political investigations should "get over it," and that there is political influence in all foreign policy.

 A Democratic staff lawyer, Daniel Goldman, also talked of possible "extortion and bribery" - a gradual change in wording that could preview Democrats' approach going forward.